 In general, labor moratoriums have historically proven ineffective, and even detrimental, to securing migrant rights; not only are the resulting agreements falsely heralded as evidence of progress - furthermore perpetuating the status quo as a consequence - but the “cost” of these empty promises is born almost exclusively by migrant workers.
 Desperate migrant workers can circumvent bans to work illegally, rendering them even more vulnerable to underpayment, abuse, and other forms of exploitation.

 Currently, it remains unclear if Ethiopia has resolved the principal issues which prompted the labor ban.
-The Ethiopian Consulate endeavored to encourage sponsor accountability and discourage the use of illegal recruitment agencies, topics which the labor agreement does not appear to address.
+The Ethiopian Consulate endeavoured to encourage sponsor accountability and discourage the use of illegal recruitment agencies, topics which the labor agreement does not appear to address.
 The full accord will be disclosed in two months, at which time a more extensive analysis will be possible.